 Biography of Fernando Alonso

-Fernando Alonso joined Formula 1 with the minnow Minardi team in 2001.
+Fernando Alonso joined F1 with the minnow Minardi team in 2001.
 With an uncompetitive car, Alonso completed his first season with a best finish of 10th at the German Grand Prix, finishing 23rd in the drivers' standings with no points to his name.

-For 2002, Alonso joined manager Flavio Briatore at Renault as test driver, developing underneath race drivers Jenson Button and Giancarlo Fisichella.
-His work earned him a call up to partner Fisichella at the team for 2003, where he broke the record for the youngest pole position winner at the second race of the season in Malaysia.
+For 2002, Alonso joined manager Flavio Briatore at Renault as a test driver, developing behind race drivers Jenson Button and Giancarlo Fisichella.
+His work earned him a call-up to partner Fisichella at the team for 2003, where he broke the record for the youngest pole position winner at the second race of the season in Malaysia.

 This was followed by becoming the youngest winner since Bruce McLaren when taking victory at the Hungarian Grand Prix at the age of 23.
 Four podiums were enough to clinch fifth in the standings with 55 points.

 The same number of podiums, albeit with no follow-up victory, and four additional points meant Alonso improved his standing to fourth, with the highlight of the season a second-place finish in France.

 2005 was a coming of age.
 An immense tussle with Michael Schumacher at Imola to take his third victory in four at the beginning of the season set up an almighty battle for the championship.
 Four further victories were enough to make the Spaniard the first man to beat Schumacher to the world title since Mika Hakkinen in 1999, even though he missed the US Grand Prix through the Michelin tyre controversy.

 Alonso made it two championships in two years in 2006, with a dominant Renault aiding him to seven more race victories, including six in the first nine races.
 In fact, Alonso only failed to finish in the top two on four occasions in 18 races, amassing 134 points.